Busy Lizzie (Impatiens wallerana) Care Indoors, Propagation and Problems

 Repotting

 Make sure that the pot has a drainage hole and the soil is free-draining soil to prevent the soil from getting soggy as it can lead to root-rot disease.
-Check out these Flower Pots with Multi Mesh Drainage Holes on Amazon.
+Take a look at these pots with drainage holes on Amazon.

 Propagation

-Impatiens wallerana (Busy Lizzie) can be propagated at the beginning of the growing season from seeds or stem cuttings.
+Impatiens wallerana propgation can be done at the beginning of the growing season from seeds or stem cuttings.

 Place the set up in a warm, brightly-lit place and maintain the soil moist thorough out.